FERPA for Faculty, Staff and Students

 - *Class Rosters

 *Use of photos on Class Rosters

-Class rosters and student photos are available to facutly and staff who have a legitimate educational interest.
+Class rosters and student photos are available to faculty and staff who have a legitimate educational interest.
 They are not to be made public or shared with others in any format.